xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 to.
 When both sides follow these principles, reviews are faster, discussions are more productive, what gets merged is of high quality, and the project benefits.

-## 🧱 Core principles {#core-principles}

-Reviews go well when there is shared context, clear expectations, prompt replies, and a willingness to give each other the benefit of the doubt.
-Those matter more than technical brilliance, which is why the principles below are mostly not about code.

 ### Assume positive intent {#assume-positive-intent}

 **Review comments are about the proposed change, not about the person proposing it.**